-- (2) An order under this section may be made either with or without summoning the bank or any other person, and shall be served on the bank three clear days before the same is to be obeyed, unless the judge otherwise directs.
-Any Sunday or public holiday shall be excluded from the computation of time under this section. - (3) Subject to subsection (4), where an order is made under subsection (1a), the applicant shall cause a copy of the order to be served personally or by post on the person subject to investigation within six months of the date of the order or such further period as may be allowed by a Judge. - Penalty: One thousand dollars. - (4) Service of a copy of an order is not required under subsection (3)- - (a) if evidence of the commission of an offence was obtained in pursuance of the order and, within the period allowed under subsection (3) for service of a copy of the order, the person subject to investigation is charged with that offence; or - (b) if the whereabouts of the person on whom the copy is to be served is unknown and not ascertainable by reasonable inquiry. - (5) A reference in subsection (3) or (4) to the person subject to investigation shall be construed as a reference to the person to whose financial transactions the banking records subject to inspection in pursuance of an order under subsection (1a) relate. - (6) Copies of applications made under subsection (1a) shall be retained for a period of six years- - (a) in the case of applications made by members of the police force-by the Commissioner of Police; and - (b) in the case of applications made by officers of the Corporate Affairs Commission-by the Corporate Affairs Commission.
+- (4) Service of a copy of an order is not required under subsection (3)- - (a) if evidence of the commission of an offence was obtained in pursuance of the order and, within the period allowed under subsection (3) for service of a copy of the order, the person subject to investigation is charged with that offence; or - (b) if the whereabouts of the person on whom the copy is to be served is unknown and not ascertainable by reasonable inquiry. - (5) A reference in subsection (3) or (4) to the person subject to investigation shall be construed as a reference to the person to whose financial transactions the banking records subject to inspection in pursuance of an order under subsection (1a) relate. - (6) Copies of applications made under subsection (1a) shall be retained for a period of six years- - (a) in the case of applications made by members of the police force-by the Commissioner of Police; and - (b) in the case of applications made by officers of the Corporate Affairs Commission-by the Corporate Affairs Commission.

-- (7) The Commissioner of Police shall in each calendar year report to the Minister responsible for the police force the number of applications made under subsection (1a) by members of the police force during the previous calendar year, and the Corporate Affairs Commission shall in each calendar year report to the Minister to whom it is responsible the number of applications made under subsection (1a) by officers of the Commission during the previous calendar year. - (8) A report under subsection (7) may be incorporated in any other annual report that the Commissioner of Police or the Corporate Affairs Commission (as the case may be) is required by or under statute to make to the Minister to whom the report under that subsection is to be submitted. - (9) A person who divulges, otherwise than in the course of his official duties, information obtained by him by virtue of an order under subsection (1a) shall be guilty of an offence and liable to a penalty not exceeding five thousand dollars.
+- (7) The Commissioner of Police shall in each calendar year report to the Minister responsible for the police force the number of applications made under subsection (1a) by members of the police force during the previous calendar year, and the Corporate Affairs Commission shall in each calendar year report to the Minister to whom it is responsible the number of applications made under subsection (1a) by officers of the Commission during the previous calendar year. - (8) A report under subsection (7) may be incorporated in any other annual report that the Commissioner of Police or the Corporate Affairs Commission (as the case may be) is required by or under statute to make to the Minister to whom the report under that subsection is to be submitted. - (9) A person who divulges, otherwise than in the course of his official duties, information obtained by him by virtue of an order under subsection (1a) shall be guilty of an offence and liable to a penalty not exceeding \$5 000.